Dekeypetey40/TTRPG-Hub/README.md

 ## Content
 - A huge thank you to my mentor Aleksei Konovalov for all of his help throughout this process.
+- The method to paginate something compatible with Bootstrap 5 and the current Django was from https://ourcodeworld.com/articles/read/1757/how-to-implement-a-paginator-in-a-django-class-based-listview-compatible-with-bootstrap-5

 ---